HOW DO PREGNANCY TESTS WORK?

 A qualitative hCG blood test.
 This test gives a simple yes or no answer to whether you are pregnant.
 This test is more like a urine test in terms of its accuracy.

 Blood tests can pick up hCG earlier in a pregnancy than urine tests can.
 Blood tests can tell if you are pregnant about 6 to 8 days after you release an egg from an ovary (ovulate).
 Urine tests can determine pregnancy about 2 weeks after ovulation.
-Some more sensitive urine tests can tell if you are pregnant as early as 6 days or even 1 day after you miss a menstrual period.

 HOW IS A HOME PREGNANCY TEST DONE?